RandomDelta6/9w_LED_Driver_PCB/README.md

 # Notes

-Although I am pretty confident the board should work, I am not particularly sure about the values of C5, C6 and R8.
-Please have the board verified by a professional before deploying in production.
+Although I am pretty confident the board should work, please have the board verified by a professional before deploying in production.
+I am not particularly sure about the value of C5.
+C6 and R8 are not to be connected for intended use as a 9w LED Driver PCB

 Couldn't find a proper model for Inductor L2, so it is missing on the back view of the PCB.
 Didn't bother with it since it doesn't really matter much.
 Couldn't find the proper model for Film Capacitor C1.
 In reality it would look like a brown pillow with the same pin to pin footprint as in the back view of pcb.

-This project has been made with Kicad 5.1.10
+This project was initially made with Kicad 5.1.10 and later updated on Kicad 7.0

 While exporting for fabrication the back solder mask layer may be ignored to save on manufacturing costs as it serves no purpose.